-Students are admitted to the MCRP program to begin studies in fall term only.
-Only with rare exceptions involving transfer students and dual degree students will applicants be considered for late admissions.
+Students are admitted to the MCRP program to begin studies in the fall term.
+Applicants can be considered for spring admissions under unique circumstances such as those experienced by transfer students and dual degree students.
 Applications for fall are due in late winter.
 Visit the Georgia Tech Office of Scholarships and Financial Aid for information on merit-based and need-based financial aid.

 Full time study toward the MCRP is expected.
 Admitted students with exceptional circumstances may petition for part-time enrollment.
 Detailed requirements and academic regulations are described in the Georgia Tech Catalog and the MCRP Student Manual.